 “Connecting with other Japanese learners and contributing to public scholarship.”

 In conjunction with tadoku exercises, some of my Japanese courses have projects called “Yomu Yomu Diversity” and “Yomu Yomu Beginners” creating original tadoku books for other Japanese learners.
 As Ekkyo (“border-crossing”) tadoku books, the stories written by Japanese learners intriguingly express their unique experience, thoughts and ideas by crossing multiple languages and cultures.
 Students work as individuals or in groups and write original stories or rewrite copyright-free materials for Japanese graded readers.
 Copyright-free Images and photographs are used in their books.
 Some students draw, photoshop or use mixed materials to create images for their stories.
 Students have two feedback sessions to share their in-progress work and give feedback to each other before finalizing.
-The final products are published for reading online and free download.
+The final products are published for reading online.
 All copyrights are reserved by the authors of the books.

 Project Partners at Smith College: